Isn't it fun to be around someone who is complaining? Of course it isn't! Complaining is a simple way to show how selfish we are - it's all about ME!

 Bridge off their answer and say,

-- “Since the Left Circle says I am a victim of what happens to me, the Right Circle says, life, circumstances and people may not be treating me well, but I am going to live my values anyway.
-If people aren’t treating me well, I can still treat them well, because I value that.
+- “Since the Left Circle says I am a victim of what happens to me, the Right Circle says life, circumstances, and people may not be treating me well, but I will live my values anyway.
+If people aren’t treating me well, I can still treat them well because I value that.

 - “Therefore, the Right Circle is about choosing.
 Write above the Right Circle – Choose / Create.
-Even though life, circumstances and people are not like you desire, you still have choices.
+Even though life, circumstances, and people are not what you desire, you still have choices.
 Living in the Right Circle means you are clear about what you can control, which is what?”

 Most people will answer they can only control what they do or themselves.